Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/triangulate.rst

 ********************

 The Triangulate Modifier converts all faces in a mesh (whether it be quads or n-gons) to triangular faces.
-This modifier does the exact same function as the Triangulate tool in Edit Mode.
+This modifier fulfills the exact same function as the Triangulate tool in Edit Mode.

 .. list-table::